Kostia7177/proto-transformer/README.md

 - RequestDataReprIs\<unsigned char>	- value type of a request vector;

 ####Answer description
+- ServerSendsAnswer\<AtLeastHeader> - does server replies anything, and how much, if so;
-- ServerSendsAnswer\<AtLeastHeader>	- by default - if the answer contains no data, just a header will be returned to a client (signalling that no data will follow);
+1. AtLeastHeader	- by default - if the answer contains no data, just a header will be returned to a client (signalling that no data will follow);
-** NoAnswerAtAll	- alternately, there is case when no answer supposed at all - requests-only protocol;
+1. NoAnswerAtAll	- alternately, there is case when no answer supposed at all - requests-only protocol;
-** NothingIfNoData	- and a case sends nothing if no answer data - even header;
+1. NothingIfNoData	- and a case sends nothing if no answer data - even header;
 - SetSizeOfAnswer2HdrIs\<Host2NetworkLong>
 - GetSizeOfAnswerFromHdrIs\<Network2HostLong>
 - AnswerCompletionIs\<NullType>